Torxgewinde/Irrigation_Controller/README.md

 # Irrigation Controller
-Simple, minimalistic Arduino sketch for eight irrigation valves
+Simple, minimalistic Arduino sketch for eight irrigation valves.
+To control the valves publish MQTT messages.
+This is not a standalone Irrigation Controller!
+Commands are expected to be published by another (Home-Automation) System like FHEM, Homeassistant, OpenHAB, or a MQTT-remote ...

 <img src="pictures/IMG_1156.GIF" width="240">
 <img src="pictures/IMG_2008.JPG" width="240">